Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Punctured invariants and the gluing formalism

-There is a \textit{canonical idealized structure} on $\fM_{\btau}$, such that $\fM_{\btau}$ is idealized log smooth (\cite[Thm 3.22]{ACGSPunc}).
-We will construct an \textit{evaluation idealized structure} on $\wt{\fM}_{\btau}$, with which $\wt{\fM}_{\btau}$ is also idealized log smooth.
+There is a \textit{canonical idealized structure} on $\fM_{\btau}$, such that $\fM_{\btau}$ is idealized log smooth (\cite[Thm 3.24]{ACGSPunc}).
+The idealized structure in \cite[Def 3.22]{ACGSPunc} comes from the fixed combinatorial conditions including dual graph $G$, image strata fixed by $\bsigma$, the contraction to the global type $\btau$ and the puncturing ideal.
+We will construct an \textit{evaluation idealized structure} on $\wt{\fM}_{\btau}$ following Construction \ref{constructionidealizedconstruction}, with which $\wt{\fM}_{\btau}$ is also idealized log smooth.
 Similar to the log structures on $\fM_{\btau}$, both log structures and evaluation idealized structure on $\wt{\fM}_{\btau}$ are determined by the global type $\btau$.

 For a basic punctured log map of type $\btau$ over a point $w$, the dual cone of the stalk $(\ol{\cM}_{\fM_{\btau},\ol{w}})^{\vee}_{\RR}$, is called \textit{associated basic cone} of $\btau$.
 The associated basic cone parametrizes the tropical maps of type $\btau$, which we describe concretely in the following Definition \ref{evaluationcone}.
 Similarly, the dual cone of the stalk $(\ol{\cM}_{\wt{\fM}_{\btau},\ol{w}})^{\vee}_{\RR}$ also admits a simple description by \textit{associated evaluation cone} of $\btau$, which parametrizes the tropical maps of type $\btau$ with an additional marking on each edge or leg in $\bS$.